 - A 20% bonus on your reward points every quarter.

 - Free basic alterations on Banana Republic purchases made with your Silver card.

-- The ability to choose your own 10% sale day; you aren’t limited to Tuesday.
+- The ability to choose your own sale day.

 Pro tip: The Gap brand includes Old Navy, Banana Republic, and Athleta.

-APR, Penalties & Fees for the GapCard and GapCard Visa
+APR, Penalties, and Fees for the GapCard and GapCard Visa

 Macy’s offers its customers two cards: the Macy’s credit card and the Macy’s American Express.
 You can sign up for the Macy’s card online, but Macy’s AmEx applications have to be completed in store.

 Once you’re accepted for your Macy’s card, you’ll get three main perks: